hyperledger-archives/education-cryptomoji/code/part-two/README.md

 For simplicity and familiarity, we are going to encode both payloads and state data as JSON.
 To be clear, JSON would _not_ be a great choice in production.
-It is not efficient with space; worse, it is not _deterministic_.
+It is not space efficient; worse, it is not _deterministic_.
 Determinism is very important when writing state to the blockchain.
 Many many nodes will attempt to the write the same state.
 If that state is even slightly different (like, say, the keys are in a different order), the validators will